The Don Tony Show (SD) 09/11/2020

 Hosted by Don Tony

-Quick Synopsis: DT’s personal memories of 9/11/01… Full WWE Smackdown recap and review 9/11/20… Bray Wyatt reveals newest member of Firefly Fun House… AEW draws first 1M+ rating for 2020… WWE Raw rating down to Pre ThunderDome levels… Breaking down quarter hour ratings for NXT 9/8/20 and AEW 9/9/20… Andrew Yang takes Chris Van Vliet fishing… DT would like to see Naomi in either NXT or part of Retribution… From the shirt to the catch phrase to his usage in the ring (and with Paul Heyman obviously).
-DT believes Roman Reigns will be just a variation of Brock Lesnar… Finn Balor discusses ‘The Demon’ and if it will ever return in WWE… Tribute to Barry Scott, RIP (65)… AEW reschedules four Dynamite events for 2021… Marty Jannetty claims his claim of murdering a man was just a storyline… Live chat, Super Chat questions & comments and much more.
+Quick Synopsis: DT’s personal memories of 9/11/01… Full WWE Smackdown recap and review 9/11/20… Bray Wyatt reveals newest member of Firefly Fun House: Wobbly Walrus… AEW draws first 1M+ rating for 2020… WWE Raw rating down to Pre ThunderDome levels… Breaking down quarter hour ratings for NXT 9/8/20 and AEW 9/9/20… Andrew Yang takes Chris Van Vliet fishing… DT would like to see Naomi in either NXT or part of Retribution… From the shirt to the catch phrase to his usage in the ring (and with Paul Heyman obviously).
+DT believes Roman Reigns is a variation of Brock Lesnar… Finn Balor discusses ‘The Demon’ and if it will ever return in WWE… Tribute to Barry Scott, RIP (65)… AEW reschedules four Dynamite events for 2021… Marty Jannetty claims his recent criminal claims was for a wrestling storyline… Live chat, Super Chat questions & comments and much more.

 Smackdown (9/11/20) Quick Results: Jeff Hardy (c) def AJ Styles by DQ (IC Title Match)… Lucha House Party def Cesaro & Shinsuke Nakamura (c) (Non title match)… Alexa Bliss vs Nikki Cross vs Lacey Evans vs Tamina (Winner challenges Bayley for Smackdown Women’s Title at Clash Of Champions PPV)